Entanglement in a 20-Qubit Superconducting Quantum Computer: Conclusion

 By preparing a graph state along a path consisting of all 20 qubits within the \textit{IBM Q} \textit{Poughkeepsie} device, we were able to determine that entanglement is present between any bipartition of the system in this state.
 To do this we performed full quantum state tomography over each connected pair and neighbours.
 By calculating the negativity between every pair, we determined that each pair possessed non-zero entanglement.
 We found that the level of entanglement of the full system surpasses previous results found in the~16-qubit \textit{IBM Q Ruschlikon (ibmqx5)} device~\cite{wang201816}.
-Additionally, we calculated a genuine multipartite entanglement witness along all qubit subpaths of the~20-qubit graph state, finding genuine multipartite entanglement in up to~3-qubit chains.
+Additionally, we calculated a genuine multipartite entanglement witness along all qubit sub-paths of the~20-qubit graph state, finding genuine multipartite entanglement in up to~3-qubit chains.
+These results indicate that the ability to entangle qubits in these devices is steadily improving as required for the physical implementation of complex quantum algorithms.